mswitalski/aurora-spring/README.md

 # Aurora - server application made with Spring Boot

 Aurora is a system supporting development of employees' competencies built with simplicity in mind.
-This project is a part of my BSc Thesis: "System supporting development of employees' competencies in Java EE technology".
+This project is a part of my BSc Thesis: "**System supporting development of employees' competencies in Java EE technology**".

 ## Description
 The server application was made with:
+* Maven
 * Spring Framework
 * Spring Boot
 * Spring Data